vipm-io/caraya/README.md

 ####Test Result Dialog
 When you run a VI with unit tests, a dialog will pop up reporting you the results of the unit tests.
-The results are being reported in the hierarchy as your constructed your tests.
+The results are being reported in the same hierarchical fashion as your constructed your test cases.

 ![Caraya test UI](https://github.com/JKISoftware/caraya/raw/master/img/caraya-ui.png "Caraya test UI")

-If your tests pass, you can simply close the dialog and continue your development.
-If your tests fail, you can debug and edit your test cases and source code without closing the dialog.
-Feel free to close the dialog, you can simply open it by rerunning any of your tests.
+If your all your tests pass, you can simply close the dialog and continue your development.
+If your tests fail, you can debug and edit your test cases and application source code without closing the dialog.
+Or feel free to close the dialog, you can simply open it by rerunning any of your tests.

 ####Automated Tests